JB395/Pool-Payout-Manager/README.md

 stores the payout accrued by each block reward for the delegate.
 Delegate payouts must reach a minimum of 0.001 QTUM, (configurable) or else they are carried over to accrue in the next period.

+# Pay Per Mature UTXO (PPMU)

+Delegated addresses accrue payout for each pool block reward based on their address’s mature UTXOs (weight) of minimum size accepted by the pool, divided by the overall pool weight for that block reward.
+Individual pool members may add or remove UTXOs from their delegated address at any time, join or leave the pool at any time, and all pool members are be treated fairly according to the mature UTXOs staking for each block.

 # qtumd launch parameters (pool)
 ```
 ./qtumd -testnet -superstaking -stakingminfee=100 -stakingminutxovalue=25 -txindex -reservebalance=1500